Suicidal Ideation and Mental Disorder Detection with Attentive Relation Networks: Introduction

 Suicide and mental health issues could be categorized as different levels, taken as a multi-class classification problem.
-There are many types of mental disorders according to two primary diagnostic schemes for identifying mental disorders, i.e., Diagnostic and Statistical Manual of Mental Disorders (DSM-5)\furl{psychiatry.org/psychiatrists/practice/dsm} and Chapter V Mental and Behavioral Disorders of International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10)\furl{apps.who.int/classifications/icd10/browse/2016/en\#/V}.
+There are many types of mental disorders according to two main diagnostic schemes for identifying mental disorders, i.e., Diagnostic and Statistical Manual of Mental Disorders (DSM-5)\furl{psychiatry.org/psychiatrists/practice/dsm} and Chapter V Mental and Behavioral Disorders of International Statistical Classification of Diseases and Related Health Problems 10th Revision (ICD-10)\furl{apps.who.int/classifications/icd10/browse/2016/en\#/V}.
 Recent works using deep neural networks have revolutionized this field of text classification.
-However, classifying mental health and suicidal ideation is a more specific task which requires to focus on potential victims' language usage.
-Suicidal ideation and mental disorders, such as depression, anxiety, and bipolar, share quite similar patterns, including the language usage~\cite{coppersmith2015quantifying}, topic distribution~\cite{ji2018supervised}, and sentimental polarity~\cite{chen2018mood}.
+However, classifying mental health and suicidal ideation is a more specific task that requires focusing on potential victims' language usage.
+Suicidal ideation and mental disorders (e.g., depression, anxiety, and bipolar) in online social content share quite similar patterns, including the language usage~\cite{coppersmith2015quantifying}, topic distribution~\cite{ji2018supervised}, and sentimental polarity~\cite{chen2018mood} .
 Sentiment analysis is studied for assigning emotions to suicide notes~\cite{mccart2012using}, where most of the notes contain many negative expressions.
-Topics including job stress, family issues, and personal crisis are quite common among those posts~\cite{ji2018supervised}.
+Topics including job stress, family issues, and personal crisis are pretty common among those posts~\cite{ji2018supervised}.
 Thus, classifying suicidal ideation and other mental health issues requires attention to understand the subtle differences among those characteristics.
-Noticing that people's posting showing feelings or expressing suffering contains their sentiment to some extent, we propose to capture this useful and essential information to learn richer sentence representation and better encode risk actions and people's mental or social state.
+Noticing that people's posting showing feelings or expressing suffering contains their sentiment to some extent, we propose to capture this valuable and vital information to learn richer sentence representation and better encode risk actions and people's mental or social state.